centreon/centreon/centreon-awie/doc/en/Export.rst

 .. image:: _static/images/hoststemplates.png
    :align: center

-Check the *Hosts templates* check-box if you want to export all hosts templates.
+Check the *Host templates* check-box if you want to export all hosts templates.

 Use the *Filter* field for one single value if you want to export one specific host template.